opticgroup/icmesh/index.md

-Welcome to **ICMESH**, a community-driven project to create a **peer-to-peer encrypted communication network** across **our canyons** using **Meshtastic**.
-This network operates completely **off-grid**—with no internet or cell service required! 🌐
+Welcome to the **Inter-Canyon Mesh Network**, a community-driven project to create a **peer-to-peer encrypted communication network** across **our canyons** using **Meshtastic**.
+Text message your peers or the canyon at large with no internet, power, or cell phone service! 🌐

 ---

 ### 📡 **How Does It Work?**
-We’ve placed several repeaters 📶 across the canyons, starting in Trabuco Canyon, to provide radio frequency coverage 🌍 over our rugged terrain.
-Using Meshtastic, an open-source mesh networking system 🌐, all you need is a small radio 📻 paired to your phone via Bluetooth 📲 to get up and running in minutes.
+Our team has installed radio repeaters 📡 on hilltops 🌄 in Trabuco Canyon to provide reliable radio reception for residents.
+All you need is a small $50 mesh radio 📻 paired via Bluetooth 📲 to your existing cell phone.
+Download the Meshtastic app 📱, follow the simple instructions, and you’ll be up and running in minutes ⏱️.
+Practice group texting 💬 with your community or, more importantly, stay connected when disaster strikes!  📶💧🔥🌐.

 ### ⏱️ **Example**
 Bobby can text Jack 💬 across the network, with messages hopping from device to device 🚀, bypassing obstacles and working without internet, power, or cell service 🚫